czczup/InternVL-doc/docs/en/internvl1.5/internvl_chat.md

 ```

 #### MMVet (GPT-4-0613)

+> **⚠️ Warning:** Here, we use `GPT-4-0613` as the judge model, while in VLMEvalKit, `GPT-4-Turbo` is used as the judge model.
+Using different versions of GPT-4 can result in significant score variations.
+Therefore, testing the same model with the two codebases can lead to notable score differences.

 The MM-Vet dataset is a comprehensive benchmark designed to evaluate the integrated capabilities of MLLMs.
 It encompasses six core vision-language (VL) capabilities: recognition, knowledge, optical character recognition (OCR), spatial awareness, language generation, and math.
 The dataset includes 200 images and 218 questions, each requiring one or more of these capabilities to answer.
 The evaluation uses an open-ended LLM-based approach, allowing assessment across various answer styles and question types.